jgmaz/vStrCueCodingPaper/README.md

 Below is a brief summary of the function of each cell.

-### Behavior example learning curves (NOT COMPLETED)
+### Behavior summary performance (needed for Figure 2)

-This cell takes the metadata from each recording session for R060 and generates the learning curves seen in **Figure 2B**.
+This cell takes the metadata for each recording session and generates the summary performance variable used for **Figure 2C**.

-### Behavior summary performance (NOT COMPLETED)
+### Plot behavior example and summary

-This cell takes the metadata for each recording session and generates the summary performance figure and statistics seen in **Figure 2C**.
+This cell takes the behavioral performance summary variable generated above, along with a supplied learning curve variable for R060, and generates **Figure 2B,C**.

 ### Preprocess units (needed for Figures 3,4,5,6,7)